Ulf-vom-Mond/spacecake/readme.md

 ## Installation
 ### Node.js

-You need to install Node.js with the following packets:
+You need to install Node.js with the following packages:
 - serialport
 - express